 So how can you tell whether you’ll love freelancing or soon find it an anxiety-inducing struggle?

-Here are 10 questions to help you discover whether a freelancing career is for you:
+10 questions to Discover whether a freelancing career is for you:

 Do you mind working alone?

 Freelancing is more often than not a solitary career.
 Freelancers do come together to collaborate sometimes and also to meet with clients, but usually, you’ll be working alone.
 If you’re content spending many hours by yourself, usually working in your home office/studio, then freelancing will be an ideal career choice.